eco/eco-routes-stoyan/scripts/semantic-release/README.md

-# Semantic Release Process
+# Eco Routes Semantic Release System

 This directory contains the Eco Routes semantic-release system that automates versioning, contract deployment, and package publishing.
-The system uses a deterministic deployment approach with CREATE3 to ensure contract addresses are consistent across deployments and networks.
+The system uses a deterministic deployment approach with CREATE2/CREATE3 to ensure contract addresses are consistent across deployments and networks.

 ## Overview